goobeyond/DataEnricher/README.md

 The response from the GLEIF endpoint is cached for the duration of the run.
 This is to prevent hitting the rate-limit (60 calls per minute) too quickly.
 After every 60 rows, a pause is made via `Thread.Sleep` to make sure we don't hit the rate-limit.

 ## How to run
-The application will run as a console app.
+Make sure the startup project is set to `DataEnricher.Console`.
 The input will be a file called `data.csv` in the root folder of the application.
 The output will be in the same folder, but called `enriched-data-<date>.csv`.

 ## Limitations
 The application is extremely rudimentary, missing a lot user friendly features.
 Also it could be further optimized by sleeping the app more effectively around the cache.
 We could also provide a status for the more larger data sets so the users can know when their enrichment is done.

 # Deployment
 The application itself can be set up to have ci/cd pipelines in azure DevOps and deployed as a function app.
 We can take advantage of azure insights to keep logs.
-We can setup alerts on the logs, to inform us when a transformation is failing.
+We can setup alerts on the logs, to inform us when transformations are failing.

 In its current form, this application can theoretically enrich an input of any size.
-If we were to implement a mechanism to display the progress of enrichment, we can create an endpoint that allows users to upload their file, where we will store in a cloud storage solution, spin up a new instance of this application per request and store the output in the cloud.
-Users can then download their enrciched data whenever they please.
+If we were to implement a mechanism to display the progress of enrichment, we can create an endpoint that allows users to upload their file, where we will store in a cloud storage solution.
+This can be used as a trigger to run the function app, apply the enrichment, and store the new file back into the storage.
+Users can then download their enrciched data when its ready.

 There's a limitation with this approach, which is the time limit on the life of a function app.
-To address this we can make use of more sophisticated orchestrators such as the Azure Data Factory or Airflow.
+To address this we can make use of more sophisticated orchestrators such as Airflow.